NiciusB/vue-i18n-scanner/README.md

 - Report unused keys in the language files.
 - Add missing keys to language files

+It is built to support both .js and .vue files, and tested and on active use on large codebases

 ## Example

+Check the example by running `npm run example`.
+You can base your package.json `i18n` script on that one, or run it directly like:

 `npx vue-i18n-scanner -v 'src' -l 'locales' -f json -L 'en,es'`

 ## Configuration